-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again housing, Emergency Shelter, and Prevention programs.
-An additional source of resources specific to homelessness in Hampton, the Hampton Roads Ecumenical Lodgings and Provisions, Inc. (HELP) is a nonprofit whose mission is to ensure people have access to shelter, healthcare, and support.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

+The City of Hampton's Department of Human Services which manages the Greater Virginia Peninsula Homelessness Consortium (GVPHC) focuses on Permanent Supportive Housing Renewals, Rapid Rehousing, Emergency Shelter, and Prevention programs.
+An additional source of resources specific to homelessness in Hampton, the Hampton Roads Ecumenical Lodgings and Provisions, Inc. (HELP) is a non-profit whose mission is to ensure people have access to shelter, healthcare, and support.
 HELP works to ensure the people who need help the most in the Hampton area are provided for.